v-empower/MeetHour-Web-MobileSDKs/Web/Javascript/Generic-Javascript/README.md

             jwt: "",
             apiKey: "",
             pcode: "5b40602cfea7708895781a8cad71be5b",
+            configOverwrite: {
+            prejoinPageEnabled: true, // make this false to skip the prejoin page
+            disableInviteFunctions: true,
+            }
             interfaceConfigOverwrite: {
                 applyMeetingSettings: true, // This is managed from this page - https://portal.meethour.io/customer/ui_settings
                 disablePrejoinHeader: true,